Curriculum

 The nation of Singapore has consistently ranked at the top on international mathematics exams.
 Singapore's curriculum was adapted and introduced to the U.S in 1998 and is now in widespread use in both public and private schools.

-Beast Academy is a problem-solving oriented math curriculum designed with advanced math learners in mind.
-The program was developed by the mathematics enthusiasts at the Art of Problem Solving to be the curriculum they wish they had as young students.
+Beast Academy is a problem-solving oriented math curriculum designed with advanced elementary math learners in mind.
+The program was developed by the mathematics enthusiasts at the Art of Problem Solving to be the curriculum they wish they had as young students, and it progresses into the Art of Problem Solving middle/high school curriculum.

 The program focuses on building a foundation for more advanced math and science classes, instilling a joy of problem-solving, developing flexibility and perseverance, and teaching students to develop new insights on their own.